jhychan/parsec-cloud-host/readme.md

  - Other
    - You will have to manually install GPU drivers

-Parsec configuration file is set to host from port UDP 8000, so make sure you have opened up your cloud provider virtual network for your VM.
+Parsec configuration file is set to host from port UDP 8000, so make sure you have opened up an appropriately sized UDP port range on the virtual network to your parsec host VM.

 ## Apply the Configuration
 Connect to your machine using RDP (remote desktop).
 Start PowerShell with **administrator** privileges, then copy-and-paste the following commands: